Chocorean/chocorean.github.io/_posts/2022-07-13-a-playground-for-the-boys.md

 First thing I had to do was to [create an account](https://nic.eu.org/arf/en/contact/create/).
-It is quick and simple, they ask for basic information that will be used later when I will request a domain name.
+It is quick and simple, they ask for basic information that will be used later when requesting a domain name.
 They ask for a fax number (*really?*) and **five** address lines, and I unfortunately have only one.
 Felt discriminated but anyway.